-Prereq: Capstone course for students with minimum cumulative GPA - 3.0 and instructor permission.
+Prereq: Capstone course for students with minimum

 This is a capstone course for advanced design students.
 The practicum course is designed to emulate a working design studio.
 The instructor acts as the Creative Director managing students on a variety of projects selected from local businesses and organizations.
 Projects will vary depending on client needs.
 Students gain valuable experience and understanding of the field in a studio environment by combining conceptual ideas and technical skills, within a team environment.
 Learning opportunities will also include field trips to professional design firms.
 Professionalism is stressed through regular presentations to clients.
 Upon completion of the course students are required to present their work to the MCC Graphic Design Advisory Committee in a formal portfolio review and exhibition format.